CCD729/ccd729.github.io/_pages/about.md

 In my undergraduate studies, I created a goal-oriented action planner to test the possibilities of AI to adapt to abstract human input and plan dynamically.

-Last fall, during my first term in grad school, I helped Professor Brian Hansen's research on game audio generation with neural network processing by creating a Unity project and connecting the project to the trained model through Open Sound Control (OSC) and Puredata (Pd).
+Last fall, during my first term in grad school, I worked with Microsoft dev team to develop a mod for _Age of Empires 4_.
+At the same time, I helped Professor Brian Hansen's research on game audio generation with neural network processing by creating a Unity project and connecting the project to the trained model through Open Sound Control (OSC) and Puredata (Pd).

 Currently, I am learning Unreal Engine, and I will be making a first-person shooter game with new design approaches with either Unreal or Unity.